We live in the era of free long-distance telephone calls. But a customized 1-800 number may still have extra value for businesses.

 The Memory Institute says numbers are one of the most difficult concepts to remember since they are abstract.Its exercises for remembering numbers suggest linking a number to words that will create a vivid association.

-Even the Federal Communications Commission (FCC) says toll-free numbers “have proven successful for businesses, particularly in the areas of customer service and telemarketing.”
+Even the Federal Communications Commission (FCC) says toll-free numbers “have proven successful for businesses, particularly in customer service and telemarketing.”

 FCC Administers ‘800’ and ‘Vanity’ Numbers